katejou/LearnGit/cmdEx.md

 ## Branching 3

+If you have pushed somehting on to the remote branch:

 To delete a local branch that is already on remote sever，you have to delete the remote branch first.

 1. Lists remote branches